ErnestoCubo/eJPTv2-Notes/Readme.md

 # eJPTv2 Exam Notes

-Welcome to the eJPTv2 Exam Success Guide repository!
+Welcome to the eJPTv2 Exam Notes repository!
 If you're gearing up to conquer the eLearnSecurity Junior Penetration Tester (eJPTv2) exam and achieve a well-deserved certification, you're in the right place.

 ## About